Skip to content

 First things first, make sure you’re running the latest LastPass version on your computer.
 The newest releases often patch known bugs and bring important compatibility and stability improvements.
 Go to the official LastPass website and update your extension.

 Speaking of updates, don’t forget to update your browser and OS version as well.
 For example, if you’re running Chrome, go to Help, select About Google Chrome and install the last browser version.
-Similarly, navigate to Windows 10 Settings, select Update & Security and check for updates.
+Similarly, right-click the Start button, select Settings, then select Windows Update to check for updates.
 Restart your computer and router and check if the error persists.

 Clear the Local LastPass Cache